-The Recipient Must:
+The recipient must:

-- Comply with the terms and conditions of the award. - Collaborate with BJA staff to implement and monitor the project. - Submit performance measures data via the Training and Technical Assistance Reporting Portal (TTARP). - Submit all required performance assessments, evaluations, and financial reports to BJA. - Attend and participate in virtual meetings. - Other special conditions that may be identified.
+- Comply with the terms and conditions of the award. - Collaborate with BJA staff to implement and monitor the project. - Submit performance measures data via TTARP. - Submit all required performance assessments, evaluations, and financial reports to BJA. - Attend and participate in virtual meetings. - Other special conditions that may be identified.

-BJA Will:
+BJA will:

-- Conduct a kick-off meeting and review and help revise the training and technical assistance (TTA) workplan as needed to maximally accomplish the TTA goals BJA has identified to support the field. - Give regular input and guidance on the TTA workplan implementation, including reviewing and approving work product outlines and final products. - Collaborate with the recipient and provide substantial project planning and implementation input. - Provide substantial input on evaluation activities.
-Make recommendations on continuing the project. - Participate in publishing results, including disseminating products and materials to make any findings available to the field.
+- Conduct a kick-off meeting and review and help revise the TTA workplan as needed to maximally accomplish the TTA goals BJA has identified to support the field. - Give regular input and guidance on the TTA workplan implementation including reviewing and approving work product outlines and final products. - Collaborate with the recipient and provide substantial project planning and implementation input. - Provide substantial input on evaluation activities. - Make recommendations on continuing the project. - Participate in publishing results, including disseminating products and materials to make any findings available to the field. - Review and approve all key personnel. - Maintain regular communication with the recipient through at least monthly conference calls and providing technical assistance and consultation. - Review and provide feedback on all required performance assessment reports. - Review all required TTARP data. - Participate on committees, such as policy and steering work groups responsible for helping to guide the course of long-term projects or activities.